aquatix/dammit.nl/content/posts/vim-reloaded.md

 ## Changes

 On 2020-01-25, I added a `:Rg` command for fuzzy finding text inside files; this is a better version of the `:Find` that's already in the snippet, as the `:Find` variant also searches the text in the filenames, which is already done with `:Files` <kbd>leader</kbd>+<kbd>o</kbd>).

+On 2021-01-08, I wrote a small howto on [YouCompleteMe requiring a rather new vim]({filename}../posts/vim-youcompleteme-requirement.md), about how to use an older snapshot of YCM for vim versions 8.1 and below.